VirgilSecurity/awesome-virgil/docs/services/cards/v3.0/keys-service.rst

 Performs the global search for the applications' **Virgil Cards**.

 - the ``value`` request parameter is mandatory.
-It is possible to specify the wildcard(e.g. "com.virgilsecurity.*") for the last term of the value which allows searching for all the applications inside the organization
+It is possible to specify the wildcard(e.g. "com.virgilsecurity.*") for the last term of the value which allows searching for all the applications inside the organization.

 **Request info**